cilogon/LIGODccPrivisioner/README.md

   - Brute force for pnp for also.
   -Any record in ldap, verify record in the LDAP.
 After  LDAP record is checked, two lists: not verified then deprovision.
 Verified then add back in.
   - DCC and pnp are codependent.
 Any change from Comanage level, one for DCC and pnp. pnp has its own database but also uses part of DCC database.
+  - Potential: Comanage publishes i.e. push plug in from Comanage.
+  - If we pull, need ldap.
+We can have local HA replica.
+We cannot have two ldap's in the LINUX system.
+WE cannot merge LIGO and KAGRA ldap?
+Caltech replica both replicates gw-astronomy and ldap.ligo.org.
+  - It is not merging of LDAP.
+But two different LDAP's.